ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 The number: 42
 ```

-In GDB, we can run the program with args:
+Run the program with arg 5:

 ```
 gdb-peda$ r 5